 - How Much Access Does An Administrator, Editor or guest Have?

 Express Your Thoughts Below!

 Where Is Your DNA Sample Tested and Stored?

-Your primary concern is probably who is actually holding my DNA sample and where is it tested?
-Most of us, if not all of us, are concerned as to who has any information about us.
-And also what are they doing with this information.
+Your primary concern is probably who holds your DNA sample and where is it tested?
+Most of us, if not all of us, are concerned as to who has any this very personal information about us.

-As we live in a big brother world these are two of the biggest concerns that we have about our details.
-And rightly so, we want to know the answers to these questions.
-We want to know that our data is being used with our best interests in mind and that that data is not being shared without our information.
+We want to know that our data is being used in our best interests and that our data is not being shared without our consent.

 Who Can See My DNA Results?

-After you are wondering who is storing your information you are probably wondering who can see your personal DNA results.
-You don’t want everyone accessing and seeing something that is so personal to you.
+Do you wonder who can see your personal DNA results?
+You don’t want everyone accessing and seeing something so personal to you.

 What if I want people to also edit my DNA results?